thabala-cloud/docs/docs/admin-console/security/managing-users.md

 * **First Name**: First name of the user
 * **Last Name**: Last name of the user
 * **Roles**: One or multiple roles to be granted for the user.
-Roles defined here are valid only to the Thabala Admin Console and don't include permissions to services instances.
+Roles defined here are valid only to the Thabala Admin Console and don't include permissions to service instances.
 Once you have running service instances you'll need to grant service specific roles to the users separately.
-It's a common practise that the same user has no permission to the Thabala Admin Console but has permissions for specific service instances or vice versa.
+It's common practice that the same user has no permission to the Thabala Admin Console but has permissions for specific service instances or vice versa.
 For further details check the [Roles and Permsissions](/admin-console/security/roles-and-permissions) page.
 * **Enable native authentication with user and password**: Enable this option if you want the user to be able to use the native user/password based [Internal Thabala Authenticator](/admin-console/security/internal-thabala-authenticator) even if the Thabala account is configured to use [OAuth2 over HTTPS](/admin-console/security/oauth2).
-Having one user with this option is a good practise making sure that a dedicated, super-admin user can always login to the system.
+Having one user with this option is a good practice making sure that a dedicated, admin user can always login to the system.
-* **Password**: Use something strong.
+* **Password**: Use a strong password.
 It will be used only for the [Internal Thabala Authenticator](/admin-console/security/internal-thabala-authenticator).
 If the Thabala account is configured to use [OAuth2 over HTTPS](/admin-console/security/oauth2) then this password will be ignored.